 My name is Chris Shaw.
-I am a student currently enrolled at the University of Warwick, where I am completing a Masters in International Political Economy.
+I am an independent researcher and writer, publishing with a number of outlets.
 I would describe myself as a libertarian anarchist.
 I oppose the existence of the state, believing all political and economic relations should be voluntary.
 I am a supporter of freed markets and the creation of equitable power relations in society through common law juries, direct democracy bodies and voluntary parliaments, and the maintenance of traditional forms of life.
-I pride freedom, liberty and community as the ideals of a libertarian society.
+I pride freedom, tradition and community as the ideals of a libertarian society.

 My Libertarian Ideals